Best 380 ACP Ammo 2026: Top 7 Self-Defense Loads Ranked (Federal HST, Hornady, Speer Gold Dot) header image

 What 380 ammo is best for self-defense?

-Federal Premium HST 99gr JHP is the best 380 ammo for self-defense, producing 13.2 inches of penetration and 0.573 inches of expansion through 4-layer denim in Lucky Gunner gel testing.
-It is the only widely available .380 load that consistently falls within the FBI's 12 to 18 inch penetration window through heavy clothing.
-Hornady Critical Defense 90gr FTX is the runner-up and the better choice for sub-3 inch barrels because the Flex Tip polymer insert prevents hollow point clogging that defeats conventional JHPs in pocket guns.
+Federal Premium HST 99gr JHP is a top .380 defensive load in independent gel testing, producing 13.2 inches of penetration and 0.573 inches of expansion through 4-layer denim in Lucky Gunner's test.
+Federal's published heavy-clothing number for .380 HST is below the 12-inch FBI minimum, so compare multiple gel tests and function-test the load in your exact pistol.
+Hornady Critical Defense 90gr FTX is the runner-up for short barrels because the Flex Tip polymer insert helps prevent hollow point clogging in pocket guns.

 What 380 ammo meets the FBI protocol?